danielroe/roe.dev/src/content/blog/open-doors.md

 ---
-title: Keeping the door open
+title: An open invitation
 date: '2023-06-11T18:00:00.000Z'
 tags:
   - communication
   - contact
-description: Keeping the door open
+description: If you want to have a 10-minute chat about anything, then I would love to talk to you.
 ---

 A few months ago I tweeted out an open invitation for anyone new to contributing to open source.